naeem1145/SellMate-view/README.md

-# POSView
+#SellMate-view

-POSView is a web application built using the MERN stack, which includes MongoDB, Express, React, and Node.js.
+SellMate-view is a web application built using the MERN stack, which includes MongoDB, Express, React, and Node.js.
 This application is designed to serve as a point of sale (POS) system, allowing users to manage products, customers, and sales.

-## Project View

--
 ## Installation

 - Clone the project from the GitHub repository: